-The crusher came with about five minutes left in the game when Bengals punter Nick Harris, just picked off waivers Wednesday, probably sealed his fate when he dribbled a wobbler 32 yards and then saw Drew Haddad return it 29 yards.
+The crusher came with about five minutes left in the game when Bengals punter Nick Harris, just picked off waivers Wednesday, may have sealed his fate when he dribbled a wobbler 31 yards and then saw Drew Haddad return it 29 yards.
 That set up Vanderjagt's 53-yard field goal with 4:20 left for the Colts' 23-17 lead.

 The first half that started so promising for Jon Kitna in his first appearance since winning the Bengals quarterbacks derby ended in boos on the last play of the half.

 His Hail Mary pass on the half's last play didn't have a prayer when it went nowhere near a receiver or defender as the Bengals left the field trailing the Colts, 17-14.